Authored by the expert who managed and guided the team behind the Germany Property Pack

 Which amenities increase rent the most in Munich?

-The top five amenities that increase rent the most in Munich are an elevator (especially in older buildings), a balcony or terrace, modern energy-efficient heating, an included fitted kitchen, and a dedicated parking spot.
+The top five amenities that increase rent in Munich are furnishing, a fitted kitchen, balcony or terrace, elevator access, and strong energy performance after renovation.

 In our property pack covering the real estate market in Munich, we cover what are the best investments a landlord can make.